oroinc/platform/UPGRADE-1.4.md

 - New argument `$criteria` in `Controller\Api\Soap\SoapApiReadInterface` method `handleGetListRequest`  has been added after argument `$limit`
 - New events `Event\FindAfter` with name `oro_api.request.find.after` and `Event\GetListBefore` with name `oro_api.request.get_list.before` has been added

+####TranslationBunle:
+- Added debug translator that highlights translated and not translated strings on UI, see "Configuration" section of `TranslationBundle` documentation for more details

 ####UIBundle:
 - In `Tools\ArrayUtils` new method `arrayMergeRecursiveDistinct` has been added